About me

 I’m also the main contributor to making torchaudio.functional.lfilter differentiable.
 To know what I’m working on at the moment, you can check out my Kanban on GitHub.

 My hobbies are music, manga, anime, and vtubers.
-My music taste is very broad and can be ranged from Heavy Metal, Djent, Post-Hardcore, to Happy Hardcore, Trance, Future Funk, Ani-Song, Lo-Fi, etc. I also produced some music (see my portfolio page) under the name Y.C.Y.
+My music taste is very broad and can be ranged from Heavy Metal, Djent, Post-Hardcore, to Happy Hardcore, Trance, Future Funk, Ani-Song, Lo-Fi, etc. I also made some music (see my portfolio page) under the name Y.C.Y.